History of the National Park Service: National Seashores

 The first seashore recreation survey in the mid-1930s resulted in a recommendation that 12 major stretches of unspoiled Atlantic and Gulf Coast shoreline, with 437 mi of beach, be preserved.
 World War II intervened and no action occurred before 1954.
 Then only one of the proposed areas was created: Cape Hatteras National Seashore, North Carolina.
 All but one — Cape Cod — had become commercial developments.
 A new shoreline surveys resulted in several major reports including Our Vanishing Shoreline (1955); A Report on the Seashore Recreation Survey of the Atlantic and Gulf Coasts (1955); Our Fourth Shore, Great Lakes Shoreline Recreation Area Survey (1959); and Pacific Coast Recreation Area Survey (1959).
 By 1972 fruits of this program included eight National Seashores and four National Lakeshores of which the first four were authorized before 1964.

 The National Seashore concept reached the Pacific Coast in 1962 with authorization of Point Reyes, California, embracing more than forty miles of shoreline including historic Drakes Bay, Tomales Point, and Point Reyes itself.
 The National Seashore concept reached the Gulf Coast in 1962 also with authorization of Padre Island, Texas.
 This great shore island stretches for 113 mi along the Texas coast from Corpus Christi on the north almost to Mexico on the south, and varies in width from a few hundred yards to about 3 mi.
 There is some private development at each end of the island.

-The second 50 years; 1966–2016
+Continued expansion, 1966–present

 The 1960s brought about public awareness of America's natural and historical wealth.
 The Johnson Administration became the start of a 'park's for people' mindset.
 Director Hartzog was the superintendent of the Gateway Arch National Park, then known as the Jefferson National Expansion Memorial, in St. Louis and was a supporter of public involvement and publicly accessible parks.
 It was the second 50 years that saw a significant increase in parks accessible to the general populations.